 Coastal Virginia can be a national and global leader in our clean energy future.
 As a co-chair of the New Democratic Coalition Climate Change Task Force, I have laid out a bold vision for cutting greenhouse gas emissions while investing in the jobs and infrastructure of the future.
 For Coastal Virginians, sea level rise, recurrent flooding, and extreme weather aren’t concerns for tomorrow; they are problems we deal with every day.
-That is why we must act now to expand our investments in new, clean technologies like wind, solar, and advanced nuclear power.
+We must act now to expand our investments in new, clean technologies like wind, solar, and advanced nuclear power.

 More on Energy

 WASHINGTON, DC— Today, the House Select Committee on the Climate Crisis released its findings and recommendations for how Congress should address the challenges posed by climate change, such as sea level rise and recurrent flooding.
 The report highlighted the need to support research and development for next-generation nuclear technology, specifically citing Congresswoman Elaine Luria’s bill, the Nuclear Energy Leadership Act (H.R.
 3306).